-- Almost a quarter of reception age children (4-5yrs) and over a third of year 6 children (aged 10-11yrs) are overweight or obese (2016/17).
-This was viewed as a key priority area for professionals. - Recently released data shows that the percentage of five year olds free of decayed, missing or filled teeth has increased by 10.8% (2014/15 = 58.7%, 2016/17 = 69.5%,) however it is still below the England figure (76.7%).
-Engagement with professionals highlighted this as a priority area of focus. - In Herefordshire, an estimated 8,620 children and young people require support with their mental health or emotional resilience whether this is low level support or more intensive mental health support.
+- In Herefordshire almost 1 in 4 reception age children (4-5yrs) and more than 1 in 3 year 6 children (aged 10-11yrs) are overweight or obese (2016/17).
+This was viewed as a key priority area by professionals. - Recently released data shows that the percentage of five year olds free of decayed, missing or filled teeth has increased by 10.8% (2014/15 = 58.7%, 2016/17 = 69.5%,) however it is still below the England figure (76.7%).
+Engagement with professionals highlighted this as a priority area of focus. - In Herefordshire, 1,073 children and young people were held on the caseload with Child and Adolescent Mental Health Services in 2017 18.
+Using national data we can estimate that 8,600 children and young people may require support with their mental health or emotional resilience, whether this is low level support or more intensive mental health support.
 Although waiting times for assessment and treatment for Child and Adolescent Mental Health Services have improved considerably, there are a number of children that would benefit from support at an earlier stage with their mental health.